waveform80/picamera/docs/fov.rst

 The Still Port
 --------------

 Whenever the still port is used to capture images, it (briefly) forces the camera's mode to one of the two supported still modes (see :ref:`camera_modes`), meaning that images are captured using the full area of the sensor.
 It also uses a strong noise reduction algorithm on captured images so that they appear higher quality.
-..
-They "appear" to be higher quality, or they "are" higher quality?
-This almost makes it seem like the images appear to be a higher quality than they actually are.

 The still port is used by the various :meth:`~PiCamera.capture` methods when their *use_video_port* parameter is ``False`` (which it is by default).